 The Charity is reliant upon donation income to fund its grant-making activities.
-During this third period of operation, the Charity's activities have been funded partly by donations from Trustees.
+During this fourth period of operation, the Charity's activities have been funded partly by donations from Trustees.
 Reliance on funding from Trustees is expected to reduce in future periods as the Charity becomes more established and the Charity actively seeks to reduce reliance on donations from Trustees.

-During the year and since the balance sheet date, the Coronavirus pandemic continues to have an impact around the world.
-Given the nature of its activities, the Charity has not been significantly affected by the pandemic and no use of Government financial support schemes was been made.
+During the year, the Coronavirus pandemic continued to have an impact around the world but this has reduced after the balance sheet date.
+Given the nature of its activities, the Charity has not been significantly affected by the pandemic and no use of Government financial support schemes was made.